Gibbons-Lab/isb_course_2021/docs/16S/talk.md

 <img src="assets/chimera.png" width="60%">

 The primers used in this study were F515/R806.
-How long is the amplified fragment?
+The numbers denote positions along the 16S gene.
+So, how long is the amplified fragment?

 ---